kyma-project/serverless/docs/user/troubleshooting-guides/03-10-cannot-build-functions.md

-# Failure to build Functions
+# Failure to Build Functions

 ## Symptom